BallotReady/api-documentation/README.md

       address - primary search criteria
-      county - the county the position is held in election_id - if you include candidates, you can filter by a specific election_id (see below) exclude_statewide - option to exclude statewide positions include_candidates - choose to include candidates in API response or not
+      county - the county the position is held in election_date - set an election_date to return only candidates who are up for election on that date election_id - if you include candidates, you can filter by a specific election_id (see below) exclude_statewide - option to exclude statewide positions include_candidates - choose to include candidates in API response or not